 4. Igloo Village, Finnish Lapland

-Another gorgeous location in Northern Finland.
+This is another gorgeous location for a winter getaway in Northern Finland.
 The Kakslauttanen Arctic Resort is an igloo hotel complex near the remote Urho Kekkonen National Park.

 The Igloo Village started with only one small chalet and has evolved into a popular winter resort.
 Not only does it provide a stunning location in the quiet wilderness, but the igloos are perfect to be immersed in your surroundings.
 (Including spotting the northern lights!)